Students studying at tables

 • Indirect Costs: Estimated expenses in the cost of attendance that are not paid directly to the institution.

 Estimated Cost of Attendance amounts are subject to change.
-Each portion of a student's individual budget is allocated to the categories listed below:
+Each portion of a student's budget is allocated to these categories:

-Systemwide tuition and fees are a direct cost and part of the UC Tuition Stability Plan, which includes Tuition, the Student Services Fee, and undergraduate Nonresident Supplemental Tuition and will be based on a cohort basis for eligible students.
-Under the plan, these fees will remain flat for up to six years.
-For the purposes of assessing cohort-based charges, a student's cohort will be based upon the academic year of the term in which a student first enrolls at UC as a degree-seeking undergraduate.
+Systemwide tuition and fees are a direct cost and include the total amount you are charged for classes, student services fees, and nonresident supplemental tuition (if you are a nonresident), rounded to the nearest dollar.
+All students pay UC Tuition.
+Your tuition amount is based on the year you first enrolled in a degree program at UC and on whether you are a California resident or a nonresident.
+Under the UC Tuition Stability Plan, tuition should remain the same cost each year for up to six years from the time of your first enrollment (barring any unexpected economic changes).
+For the purposes of assessing cohort-based charges, a student's cohort will be based on the academic year of the term in which a student first enrolls at UC as a degree-seeking undergraduate.
 For a full breakdown of tuition and fee amounts, please visit the UC Davis Tuition and Fees website.

 Campus-based Fees